-Designing Novel Nanoscale Ceramics Materials to Interact with Cells and Regenerate Tissues
+Designing Novel Nanoscale Ceramic Materials to Interact with Cells and Regenerate Tissues

-At the forthcoming Institute of Nanotechnology/CERAM/Materials KTN Conference on ‘Nanoscale Bioceramics in Healthcare and High Performance Ceramics', to be held in Stoke-on-Trent, UK, in late Spring 2012 (date to be confirmed), a panel of leading experts will examine how an increased understanding of the mechanics of cells and the utilisation of highly-versatile nanoscale ceramic and bioglass materials are contributing to exciting advances in regenerative medicine.
+At the forthcoming Institute of Nanotechnology/CERAM/Materials KTN Conference on ‘Nanoscale Bioceramics in Healthcare and High Performance Ceramics', to be held in Stoke-on-Trent, UK, in late Spring 2012, a panel of leading experts will examine how an increased understanding of the mechanics of cells and the utilisation of highly-versatile nanoscale ceramic and bioglass materials are contributing to exciting advances in regenerative medicine.

 Biological systems are built up from nanoscale biomolecules (peptides, proteins, DNA, etc.) to create highly functional and dynamic structures, with complex mechanical properties and a hierarchical organization, ranging from nanometres to micrometres in scale.
 These structures support diverse biological functions, e.g. cell division, morphogenesis and the organization of tissues, but can also be damaged and altered by disease and trauma.